AIPlaza/dashboards/docs/api/binance_pair_discovery.md

 ```

 This endpoint is useful for dynamically populating dropdowns or lists of available trading pairs in a frontend application, ensuring that users only see options for which offers currently exist.

+## Considerations

+*   **Dynamic Nature:** The list of supported pairs can change frequently based on market demand, regional availability, and Binance's operational decisions.
+Relying on the dynamic discovery endpoint is crucial for accuracy.
+*   **Trade Type:** A pair might be supported for `BUY` but not `SELL`, or vice-versa.
+This endpoint will indicate the `tradeType` for which offers exist.